juho-p/rspwl/README.md

 - basic tiling
 - background images (now there's no bg, and it is never redrawn. imagine the fun of that)
 - floating windows with moving and resizing
+- workspaces
 - BSPWM style ipc (bspc -> rspc) with some basic configuration
 - layer-shell
 - advanced tiling
 - advanced configuration
 - other useful protocols
 - xwayland support
+- everything else

+### Contributing

+So you found this project's Github page and want to contribute in some way for some reason?
+You are allowed.

+Feel free to open issues of any kind (bug, feature request, feedback, question, ...).
+Also feel free to create PRs (I'll try to review and decide if merging is fine "quickly", withing a week or so).
+Also feel free to... actually nothing is forbidden *yet*.

+### Build instructions

+- You'll need recent'ish stable rust toolchain
+- You'll also need a C-compiler, pkg-config and probably quite a lot other build tools
+- Dynamically linked libraries & their headers ("dev-packages")

+Libraries needed: wayland-protocols, wayland-server, xkbcommon, pixman-1, wlroots and libclang

+wlroots must be at least 13.0, libclang is used for just the build step (generate Rust bindings for the libraries listed there)

+After everyting is installed, just run `cargo run` to compile and run.
+By default, if you are running under X or Wayland already, wlroots opens a window that contains the compositor under your WM, which is preferred way to test this at the moment.

+For reference, there are couple of dockerfiles that fetch the dependencies and test the build in Docker under `test-builds/`.
+For people running on Linux with very new packages, you'd do similar things as for the current `debian-experimental.Dockerfile` as an example (I use debian btw, so didn't yet include any other examples yet).
+For people running on Linux with very old packages, see the `debian.Dockerfile` as an example, where you'll most likely have to build recent versions of some of the dependencies.

+In short, for example: `sudo docker build -f test-builds/debian.Dockerfile .`